UlyssesZh/UlyssesZh.github.io/_posts/2023-11-09-lattice-algebraic.md

 I finally proved it.
 I found that this proof is actually a simple and good example of how algebraic number theory can be used in physics.

-Before dive into the proof, we need to first prove a simple lemma about real analysis:
+Before diving into the proof, we need to first prove a simple lemma about real analysis:

 <p class="no-indent">
 **Lemma 1.**